uncw-library/sierra-reports/README.md

 ### What the app does

-  This app does various queries on Sierra db.

-  It is intended mainly for Jason, Elisabeth, & other librarians.
+  This webapp enables logged-in users to make certain revisions in the Sierra db.

 ### How to build a prod image